 |Ease of Use||Weebly|

 |Apps & Plugins||Weebly|

 Squarespace vs. Weebly: Our Final Thoughts

-As you can see in the table above, we believe Weebly is generally a more robust website builder than Squarespace.
+As you can see in the table above, we believe Weebly is generally a more beginner-friendly website builder than Squarespace.
 Of course, there is no magic bullet.
 Both have strengths and weaknesses.
 However, we have a few concrete pointers:

 - If you are a complete beginner: you’ll have a much easier time with Weebly.

 - Want an “artsy” website or portfolio: Squarespace will fit your aesthetic right out of the box.
 You can get to similar results with Weebly, but it might take you longer.

 - You are a blogger: then you’ll probably have more fun using Squarespace.
 They are putting much more thought into their blog.

 - Want the most affordable option: Weebly wins again.